pekrau/writethatbook/README.md

 # WriteThatBook

-Web app for writing books using Markdown files allowing references and indexing, creating DOCX or PDF.
+Web app for writing books using Markdown files, allowing references and indexing, creating DOCX or PDF.

+- Content files in Markdown format.
 - Contents hierarchically organized into sections (directories) and texts (files).
-- Content files in Markdown format.
 - Interactive editing and rearrangement of sections and texts.
 - Reference handling.
 - Indexing of terms.